symbol/symbol-docs/source/concepts/cryptography.rst

 Key pair
 ********

-Elliptic curve cryptography is an approach to **public key cryptography**.
+Elliptic curve cryptography is an approach to public key cryptography.
 The cryptographic system uses **pairs of keys**:

 * **Private key**: A random 256-bit integer used to sign :ref:`entities <verifiable-entity>` known by the owner.